rmarioo/live-kitchen/Readme.md

 2. run container executing node-chef-server/run.sh

 # Run the application
-1. run the application LiveKitchenApplication
+run the application LiveKitchenApplication or use ./start.sh

+# Run the application with cds
+1. create_application_with_cds.sh
+2. run_application_with_cds.sh.sh

+# Run the application with cds and spring aot
+1. create_application_with_cds_and_aot.sh
+2. run_application_with_cds_and_aot.sh

-2. open browser at http://localhost:8080/allrecipes and choose if to edit or prepare recipes from this page
+open browser at http://localhost:8080/allrecipes and choose if to edit or prepare recipes from this page